Elaine Noble: Early life and education

 Elaine Noble was born in New Kensington, Pennsylvania, on January 22, 1944.

-Noble gained her B.F.A degree from Boston University in 1966, an S.M. in speech and education at Emerson College in 1970, and an M.Ed. at Harvard University in 1974.
-At Emerson, she served as an Emerson Homophile Arts Society advisor and co-director of the Massachusetts Women’s Political Caucus.
+After graduating high school, she worked for a year in a factory before enrolling at Boston University on a scholarship.
+Noble earned her B.F.A degree from BU in 1966, an M.S. in speech and education at Emerson College in 1970, and an M.Ed. at Harvard University in 1974.
+At Emerson, she served as an Emerson Homophile Arts Society advisor and co-director of the Massachusetts Women's Political Caucus.
 After graduation, she worked at a job-year women's school where she came out as a lesbian.

 Activism

 Before entering politics, Noble worked as a speech instructor and an advertising manager.

 She was involved in LGBT rights activism in Boston.
 She was a member of the local chapter of the Daughters of Bilitis.
 In 1974, Noble participated in a televised debate on the topic of same-sex marriage.
 Noble helped organize Boston's early Pride marches.
-With Ann Murray, she formed the Massachusetts Women's Political Caucus, and served on the Governor's Commission on the Status of Women.
+With Ann Lewis, sister of former U.S. Representative from Massachusetts Barney Frank, Noble formed the Massachusetts Women's Political Caucus and served on the Governor's Commission on the Status of Women.
+Noble was a family friend of Lewis and Frank's, and worked on the campaign that got Frank elected to the State legislature.